 If you really want to get into Priscilla mode book a night in the suite the movie was filmed in.
 Staying in the hotel also gives you a change to get up close with murals that the ‘general public’ don’t get to see as they can’t go upstairs.

-Priscilla fans might also want to check out our Coober Pedy post and the bright pink bus we found there.
+Priscilla fans might also want to check out our Coober Pedy post which also features in the film – and the bright pink bus we found there.

 10. Play 2Up